learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 ## Introduction

 If you think about it, `fetch()` is a little browser in your browser.
-You tell `fetch()` to go to a URL by passing it an argument e.g.
+You tell `fetch()` to go to a URL by passing it an argument, e.g.
-`fetch("https://flatironschool.com")` and it makes a network request.
+`fetch("https://flatironschool.com")`, and it makes a network request.
 You chain calls to `fetch()` with `then()`.
-Each `then()` call takes a callback function as its argument, based on actions in the callback function, we can display the content, update it, or inject it into the DOM.
+Each `then()` call takes a callback function as its argument.
+Based on actions in the callback function, we can display or update content in the DOM.

 This is a lot like browsing the web: you change the URL in the URL bar, or you follow a link and those actions tell the browser to go somewhere else and get